 GEAR: The maximum length of the tooth bar shall be 75 inches north of Route 36 and in the Atlantic Ocean, 54 inches in Delaware Bay, and 38 inches in all other waters.
 The maximum weight of the dredge shall be 400 pounds north of Route 36 and in the Atlantic Ocean, and 80 pounds in all other waters.
 There is no weight limit in Delaware Bay.
 If two or fewer dredges are in possession north of Route 36 or in the Atlantic Ocean, or if no more than one dredge is in possession in Delaware Bay, the maximum length of the tooth bar shall be 96 inches and the maximum weight of the dredge shall be 500 pounds (except no weight limit in Delaware Bay).
 The maximum length of the teeth shall be six inches north of Route 36, in Delaware Bay, and in the Atlantic Ocean, and three inches in all other waters.
 The minimum space between teeth shall be 2 3/4 inches measured at the base.
-A toothless bar is allowed in place of a tooth bar or toothless bar in all waters, provided each toothless bar is no greater than the previously specified tooth bar lengths.
+A toothless bar is allowed in place of a tooth bar in all waters, provided each toothless bar is no greater than the previously specified tooth bar lengths.

 Chains are allowed in place of a tooth bar or toothless bar in all waters, provided that the width of each dredge opening or mouth and the distance between the chain attachment points on the dredge are no greater in width than the previously specified tooth bar lengths.
-The collecting bag of a dredge, if material, shall have mesh not less than two inches bar measure or four inches stretched measure, if wire, shall not be less than two inches shar weight of the single of the single of the "S" configuration.
+The collecting bag of a dredge, if material, shall have mesh no less than two inches bar measure or four inches stretched measure, if wire, shall not be less than two inches bar mesh (inside measurement) or two and one-half inches inside diameter if circular; if metal, the O-rings shall not be less than two inches diameter and be connected with no more than six "S" hooks that measure no less than two inches in length as measured to the inside of the "S" configuration.
 Each dredge shall be independently and separately attached to the vessel by a single cable or tow line.
 No boat shall have more than four dredges working at the same time, except in Delaware Bay where no boats shall have more than two dredges working at the same time.
 The maximum weight of the dredge includes the weight of the frame, tooth bar or chain, fasteners and bag.

 SPECIAL RESTRICTIONS: No person shall catch, take, or attempt to take crabs by crab dredge from any of the marked leased shellfish grounds; and no person shall dredge or attempt to dredge crabs on any State oyster beds or grounds and no person shall dredge or attempt to dredge crabs within 50 yards of any marked leased shellfish grounds.
-Any clams, oysters, scallops, mussels, or other bivalve mollusks, or finfish which may be caught incidentally to the catching of the crabs by dredge shall be redeposited immediately in the water from which such clams, oysters, scallops, mussels, or other bivalve mollusks, or finfish are caught; nor shall any person, while engaged in the catching and taking of crabs by dredge, have in his boat or possession any clams, oysters, scallops, mussels, or other bivalve mollusks, or societ, except as provided under N.J.S.A.
+Any clams, oysters, scallops, mussels, or other bivalve mollusks, or finfish which may be caught incidentally to the catching of the crabs by dredge shall be redeposited immediately in the water from which such clams, oysters, scallops, mussels, or other bivalve mollusks, or finfish are caught; nor shall any person, while engaged in the catching and taking of crabs by dredge, have in his boat or possession any clams, oysters, scallops, mussels, or other bivalve mollusks, or finfish obtained from any source, except as provided under N.J.S.A.
 50:3-16.13.
-Conchs may be kept as a by catch in the crab dredge fishery.
+Conchs may be kept as a bycatch in the crab dredge fishery.
 When the crab dredge season is closed, the dredging of conch is also not permitted.